 - Diagnostic studies:

 - Diagnosis is most often made based on clinical history and examination.

-- In select cases, dopamine transporter (DAT) scans may be done.
+- In select cases, dopamine transporter (DAT-SPECT) scans may be done.
 This measures the availability of striatal dopamine.

 - DAT imaging would be normal in patients with essential or drug-induced tremors.

-PD therapies are aimed at increasing intracranial dopamine by stimulating its production (direct agonists), blocking its peripheral conversion (carbidopa), preventing inactivation (COMT inhibitors), or decreasing its breakdown (MAO-B inhibitors).
+PD therapies are aimed at increasing intracranial dopamine effects by stimulating its production (dopamine precursors), mimicking its action at receptors (direct agonists), blocking its peripheral conversion (carbidopa), preventing inactivation (COMT inhibitors), or decreasing its breakdown (MAO-B inhibitors).